thisismohsinsyed/light-weight-Streamlit-app-for-images/README.md

-# Image WorkDesk Streamlit App
+# Light Weight Streamlit Application For Images

 A lightweight image-processing Streamlit app that supports the following operations: